 Where do we start?

 The first step is to check the A/C compressor clutch belt to make sure it is there and tight.
 If space allows, we spin the compressor by hand to make sure it is not frozen.
 Next we check to see if the compressor engages when the button is pressed.
 If not, we attach a recovery machine then remove and weigh any Freon in the system.
 If there is too little or no Freon in the system, we recommend a A/C service.
-If there was enough Freon in the system we look elsewhere for the cause of the problem.
+What if we find the a/c system was full?
+Then we look elsewhere for the cause of the problem.
 The cost of diagnosing an A/C system that is not low on charge depends on the amount of time it takes.

 What’s an A/C service?